Fashion Design Award

 Julie Shaw – Maara Collective

 Julie is a Yuwaalaraay woman from NSW Australia.
-Maara means “hands” in in the Yuwaalaraay and Gamilaraay language groups.
+Maara means “hands” in the Yuwaalaraay and Gamilaraay language groups.
 The many hands of indigenous artists and artisans are involved with Maara.
 The current Resort 20 range was made in collaboration with the Bula’bula Art Centre of North East Arnhem Land.

 As partners in the global Buy1Give1 initiative Maara gives back to the community.
 Each purchase through Maara Collective’s online store provides much needed digital skills training and education to remote Aboriginal communities.